liuyuanmeng/Project-4/README.md

 ## Back-End code example

-The bookings view was the most complex.
-To get all the bookings and filter bookings by the owner, use serializer convert QuerySet to python data type: used post method and Django.core.mail.
-So when users make a booking, they will receive a confirmation email.
- - Post Method - post-booking and sending out email
+ Post Method - making a booking and sending out a confirmation email

  *  We create a location_name variable as we are going to reassign requests.data['location']
  *  We reformat the date using the datetime module